-Jens Koch Assistant Professor of Physics and Astronomy; Director of Graduate Study, Applied Physics
+Jens Koch Associate Professor of Physics and Astronomy; Director of Graduate Study, Applied Physics

 Research in Koch's group focuses on theoretical condensed matter physics, quantum optics, and quantum information.

 Driven by a lively interest in strongly correlated quantum systems, quantum information processing with solid-state devices, and quantum coherence in mesoscopic systems, a central theme of research in Koch’s group is the study of artificial quantum systems: man-made systems that behave quantum mechanically and that can be used to explore new quantum effects not realized in nature.
 The advent of such quantum systems (e.g. quantum dots, single-molecule transistors and superconducting qubits) has dramatically shifted our perspective on quantum mechanics from a theory used “passively” to calculate properties of nature-given objects like atoms and solids, to an “active” field in which quantum systems with desired properties can be designed, manipulated in a controlled way, and in the future possibly used in applications such as quantum computation.

 Koch has made significant contributions to recent advances with superconductingqubits and circuit quantum electrodynamics (cQED).
 Such superconducting circuits, patterned on microchips, represent an exciting type of artificial quantum system that is very versatile, tunable, and that can be controlled and measured by using microwave signals.
 Koch has been involved in cQED research and development of advanced superconducting devices such as the transmon and fluxonium devices, and has co-authored several key papers including the 2007 demonstration of the first two-qubit gates in cQED.